RetroReversing/retroReversing/pages/consoles/xbox/XboxGameEngines.md

 <section class="postSection">
 <img src="/public/images/engines/SeriousEngineLogo.jpg" style="width:inherit;" class="wow slideInLeft postImage" />
 <div markdown="1">
-Developed by CroTeam for the Serious sam franchise [^1].
+Developed by CroTeam for the Serious Sam franchise [^1].

 To find out if your game was developed using this engine simply search for the engine name in the main game executable: `Serious Engine`.